 Lectionary Selection: Matthew 25:31-46

-Andy Jepson serves as a long-term volunteer with the Church of the American Ceylon Mission.
-Her appointment is made possible by your gifts to Disciples' Mission Fund, Our Churches Wider Mission, and your special gifts.
+Raul Santiago Rivera works with the Evangelical Seminary of Puerto Rico.
+His appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, and your special gifts.